 Each and every case is different and each case requires a detailed legal analysis by an experienced employment attorney.
 Several other facts that could be alleged by the employer as to the reasons for the discharge or alleged retaliation may require further legal analysis and could have an affect on the outcome of the ultimate outcome of the potential litigation.

-Brian J. Graber, Ltd., is a Chicago FLSA retaliation lawyer practicing wage dispute retaliation law under the FLSA and the IWPCA in the Chicagoland area.
-If you believe that you suffered retaliation in violation of the IWPCA, 820 ILCS 115/14(c), contact Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation.
+Brian J Graber LLC, is an FLSA retaliation lawyer practicing wage dispute retaliation law under the FLSA and the IWPCA in the Chicagoland area.
+If you believe that you suffered retaliation in violation of the IWPCA, 820 ILCS 115/14(c), contact Brian J Graber LLC, at (312) 291-4648 for a free consultation.